rickymercury/Common_Core_42/Common-core/42-Cursus/Libft/README.md

 ## 🗣️ **Introduction: Project Overview** <a id="intro"></a>

 This repository hosts a custom C library known as **<span style="color:blue">Libft</span>**, which was implemented as part of a coding project.
 The primary objective of this project is to develop a **static library** (`.a` file) by reimplementing a variety of standard C library functions, as well as adding a few additional, useful functions that enhance the functionality of the C programming language.

+The **libft** project at 42 is one of the first challenges students face, designed to deepen their understanding of the C programming language by implementing a variety of standard library functions from scratch.
+The project’s core goal is to help students gain insight into how essential functions like memory management, string manipulation, and other basic operations are actually implemented under the hood, beyond what’s provided by the built-in C standard library.

 ---